Last updated on April 11th, 2019

-Thailand, officially the Kingdom of Thailand, formerly known as Siam, is a country at the center of the Indochinese peninsula in Mainland Southeast Asia.
+Thailand, officially the Kingdom of Thailand, and formerly known as Siam, is a country in the center of the Southeast Asian Indochinese peninsula and has 76 provinces.
+It has an area of 513,120 square km.
+Bangkok is its capital state and Thai is its official language.
+Baht (฿) (THB) is its official currency.
+It has four bordering countries that are Cambodia, Laos, Malaysia, and Myanmar.
 The country experienced rapid economic growth between 1985 and 1996.
 It ranks third in quality of life among the ten ASEAN countries.
 With these 88 interesting facts about Thailand, let’s learn more about this beautiful Asian country!

 Political facts about Thailand